By Paula Parker

 Travel time to these dive sites is around 60 to 90 minutes from Phuket.

-Has some very good dive sites that are suitable for beginners with colourful corals and plenty of marine life.
+Koh Racha Yai has some very good dive sites which are suitable for beginners with colourful corals and plenty of marine life.

 Here you can view beautiful hard and soft corals and a magnificent variety of tropical fish.